 Often questioned by users are what type of models are typically used in the context of a trading signal service?
-The most common ones are likely market trend following.
-This topic includes identifying the trend (if there is one) and indicating the corresponding market position.
+The most common ones are likely market trend following, identifying the trend (if there is one) and indicating the corresponding market position, and stock valuation.

 The provider, at the very least, describes the type of model that produces the signals.
 One example is related to technical analysis as it is the case for the trend following approach mentioned above.
 A second example is when the signals apply a fundamental approach, using fundamental data at the level of individual companies and/or macro-economic information.
 More detailed information is likely available from certain Trading Platforms upon request.
 Ultimately trading signals are a question of the desired level of trust which in many cases the investor will build progressively.

 There are at least two types of support to consider: Technical and Client Relationship.
 The first, technical, is linked directly to the platform offerings.
 The second, client relationship, covers the user experience for example in the context of disagreements.
 One aspect objectively evaluated is the availability of the support Trading Platforms provide.
 Online Broker Services should transparently disclose their terms and conditions, at the very least on the company website.